suchipadhi/flaskProject_Openinghours/Readme.md

 Below i have mentioned the list of routes used in the app:
 * [http://127.0.0.1:5000/open-time-stamp-conversion/] (as the name suggests we can provide input payload as raw JSON and get formatted human-readable times)

+## For PART 2 of the assignment:
+As the current JSON format data has key value pairs of type and the timing, it makes it more flexible to access the data structure and processing is a bit faster.

 INPUT JSON:
 ```
 {